copilotone-verhaert/nxp-zsdk/samples/crypto/nxp_mbedtls_psa_crypto/README.rst

 The source code for this sample application can be found at:
 :zephyr_file:`samples/crypto/nxp_mbedtls_psa_crypto`.
-This sample is available for platforms that support els_pkc and psa-crypto-driver.
+This sample is available for platforms that support psa-crypto-driver.

 Requirements
 ************